Weather in Portugal in July

 What about crowds and costs?

 July in Portugal is synonymous with bustling streets and packed beaches as the country experiences its peak tourist season.
-With school holidays in many countries and the allure of warm, sunny weather, July is one of the busiest months of the year for tourism.
+With school vacations in many countries and the allure of warm, sunny weather, July is one of the busiest months of the year for tourism.

 Be ready for throngs of people wherever you go, as well as extended wait times at popular attractions.